Botanical Ingredient

 Traditional Uses

-• Wound healing and skin repair across European herbal traditions
+• Historically valued for skin conditioning across European herbal traditions

-• Traditional baby skin care in European folk medicine
+• Traditional gentle baby skin care herb in European folk herbalism

 Key Properties